saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 In this exercise you will create an Azure OpenAI resource that serves as the foundation for creating your custom agent.

-This exercise should take approximately **30** minutes to complete. <!-- update with estimated duration -->
+This exercise should take approximately **60** minutes to complete. <!-- update with estimated duration -->

+**Note:** Learners can complete this lab with these options
+1) The Skillable lab environment
-**Note:** Learners are expected to complete this lab on their own environments.
+2) Learners are expected to complete this lab on their own environments for all other ALHs.

 ##  Task 1: Create Azure OpenAI resource